Updated on September 11, 2018.

 So, why is this better?

 By having 1s and 0s we can see, easily, if some respondents didn’t answer the question group at all.
-In the figure below we can see that respondents 1002, 1006, 1011, and 1016 did not make any selection for any of the check-all-that-apply questions.
-More importantly, with data coded with 1s and 0s, Tableau we can just filter out the Nulls and we’ll get accurate results.
+In the figure below, we can see that respondents 15 and 29 did not make any selection for any of the check-all-that-apply questions.
+More importantly, with data coded with 1s and 0s, Tableau can just filter out the Nulls and we’ll get accurate results.

 So what are we going to do?